raf-fonseca/HTN25-OA/README.md

 Good luck!

-# To view data table

-- docker exec -it api bash
-- sqlite3 /db/hackers.db
+sqlite3 /db/hackers.db

+-- Then try these commands:

-- .mode column -- Makes output columnar (like Excel)
-- .headers on -- Shows column headers
+.mode column   -- Makes output columnar (like Excel) .headers on    -- Shows column headers
-- .width AUTO -- Automatically adjusts column widths
+.width AUTO    -- Automatically adjusts column widths

+-- Now you can run your queries and they'll be nicely formatted:
-- SELECT \* FROM hackers;
+SELECT * FROM hackers;

-- SELECT \* FROM scans;
-- SELECT \* FROM activities;
+-- Other useful commands:
+.tables        -- Lists all tables in the database .schema       -- Shows the CREATE statements for all tables .mode box